diarmidmackenzie/instanced-mesh/README.md

 - Direct updates to object3D.matrix (position, rotation or scale) - mus be followed by an object3DUpdated event if not in "auto" update mode.

+## Physics & Raycasting

+To support physics and raycasting on instanced meshes, we provide the option to retain an invisible mesh for some or all mesh members, using the `memberMesh` option on the `instanced-mesh-member` component.

+When this option is enabled on a mesh member, an invisible mesh is configured on the member, corresponding to its appearance as rendered in the instanced mesh.

+This is not used for rendering, and so has no impact on draw calls or rendering costs, which remain highly efficient.

+Typical uses for this are:

+- For raycasting.
+Since raycasting works against invisible objects, when `memberMesh` is configured on an instanced mesh member, it can be raycasted against just like any other element.
+- For physics body configuration.
+Physics engines like [aframe-physics-system](https://github.com/c-frame/aframe-physics-system) and [physx](https://github.com/c-frame/physx) typically derive physics body shapes automatically from an entity's mesh.
+When using instancing, this same functionality can be made available by configuring `memberMesh` on an instanced mesh member.

+[THREE.js InstancedMesh](https://threejs.org/docs/#api/en/objects/InstancedMesh) does support raycasting directly against the instanced mesh.
+That functionality is not used by this implementation for a couple of reasons:

+- It doesn't offer any significant performance benefit, since raycasting still has to check against every triangle in every member of the instance mesh.

+- It reduces flexibility: raycasting can be enabled/disabled only at the scope of the whole mesh, rather than being enabled/disabled on a per-member basis.

 ## Design Considerations